oprypin/crsfml/graphics/sprite.md

 Additionally, using a single texture allows you to group static geometry into a single entity (you can only use one texture per `draw` call), which will be much faster to draw than a set of many entities.
 Batching static geometry involves other classes and is therefore beyond the scope of this tutorial, for further details see the [vertex array](vertex-array.md "Vertex array tutorial") tutorial.

-Try to keep this in mind when you create your animation sheets or your tilesets: Use as little textures as possible.
+Try to keep this in mind when you create your animation sheets or your tilesets: Use as few textures as possible.

 ## Using SF::Texture with OpenGL code